I dreamed of this.

 I’m going to start with the pool because when it looks like this how could you not?
 Perched on the edge of a wild green valley the Alila Ubud infinity pool is pretty much picture perfect.
 From the raised lobby and restaurant area, steps lead down to this breath-taking spot.
 A row of luxury loungers line the edge of the warm water and I can’t help but admire the architectural symmetry.

-By day it’s an incredible spot to swim, smile etched across your face, or just lie along the tiled far edge that was designed just so you can soak up the valley view.
-By evening the pool is a beautiful, incredibly romantic, focal point for the resort.
+By day, it’s an incredible spot to swim, smile etched across your face, or just lie along the tiled far edge that was designed just so you can soak up the views of the valley.
+By evening, the pool is a beautiful, incredibly romantic, focal point for the resort.
 The stairway is lined with lanterns, flagpoles fly above the sunbeds and candles float on the still waters.
 As the sun sets the water turns a shade of pink; reflecting the fluffy clouds and mirroring the magic mist that rises from the jungle.

 I was the lucky occupant of a Valley Villa on the outer edges of the property (room 303.)
 A short, private entranceway led to my private terrace with seating, loungers and wraparound views of the jungle, mountains and rice fields.

 The room itself makes the most of this fantastic setting with two whole walls covered in windows.
-The vaulted thatched roof allows room for an incredible 4-poster bed and useful (for me) mosquito net.
+The vaulted thatched roof allows room for an incredible 4-poster bed and useful mosquito net.

 This main room is impressive enough but there was a surprise waiting for me outside a double doorway – an outdoor plunge bath and separate dressing room.
 The sunken bath was surrounded by a water feature, the gentle trickle of water providing another soothing layer of sound on top of the jungle soundtrack.
 In the dressing area there was his and her sinks (this solo traveller alternated between both) as well as the toilet and shower.